DWhiteheadCode/AFPS-Demo/README.md

 ### Unequipping the Old Weapon
 When a new swap starts, the equipped weapon must be unequipped.
 The amount of time this takes is defined by `AWeaponContainerComponent::WeaponUnequipDelay`.

-If, at the time that the weapon-swap-key is pressed, the `EquippedWeapon` is firing, `StopFire()` will be called on that weapon.
+If, at the time that the weapon-swap key is pressed, the `EquippedWeapon` is firing, `StopFire()` will be called on that weapon.
 Before the unequip can start, you must first wait for the `EquippedWeapon`'s `FireDelay` to complete (if it was firing).
+This prevents the player from firing a slow-fire-rate weapon, then immediately swapping to another weapon.

-During the unequip time, any weapon-swap-key inputs are valid (including to the weapon that is being unequipped).
+During the unequip time, any weapon-swap key inputs are valid (including to the weapon that is being unequipped).
 These inputs will simply update the `WeaponToSwapTo` that will begin equipping after the unequip delay.

 ### Equipping the New Weapon
-Once the previous weapon was unequipped, the new weapon (indicated by the specific weapon-swap-key) can be equipped.
+Once the previous weapon was unequipped, the new weapon (determined by the most recently pressed weapon-swap key) can be equipped.
 The amount of time this takes is defined by `AWeaponContainerComponent::WeaponEquipDelay`.

-While a weapon is being equipped, all weapon-swap-key inputs are ignored.
+While a weapon is being equipped, all weapon-swap key inputs are ignored.

 If the player is holding the trigger when the equip ends, the new weapon will start immediately firing.